nbrandolino/syscall-injector/README.md

 | 454                | futex_wake              | sys_futex_wake              |
 | 455                | futex_wait              | sys_futex_wait              |
 | 456                | futex_requeue           | sys_futex_requeue           |

+## Limitations
+- This tool is designed for educational and debugging purposes only.
+Use responsibly.
+- Using `ptrace` can interfere with the target process's execution and stability.
+- The tool assumes knowledge of system calls and their effects on processes.

+## Disclaimer
+This tool modifies running processes, which can lead to unexpected behavior.
+Use with caution and ensure proper permissions and backups.
+The author is not responsible for any damage or loss resulting from the use of this tool.

 ## License